Japan Tourism Statistics 2023: The Ultimate Guide

 Blessed with rare landscapes, unforgettable meals, and stunning sites, it's no wonder Japan has a vibrant relationship with tourism.
 So what percentage of Japan's GDP comes from tourism?
 In 2019, 7.5% of the nation’s GDP came from this industry.

 • Tokyo - This one’s for the city lover.
 With 66 million visitors annually, Japan's capital has something for everyone, from the buzzing streets of Shinjuku to the waters of Lake Biwa.
-If you know you want to taste the best of Tokyo, but you're unsure where to start, check out this essential Tokyo Tour, or speak to a local Tokyo private guide about creating a personalized Tokyo itinerary.
+If you know you want to taste the best of Tokyo, but you're unsure where to start, speak to a local Tokyo private guide about creating a personalized Tokyo itinerary.

 • Kyoto - Welcome to Kyoto, where traditional style meets modern living.
 Here is where you'll find popular sites such as the Fushimi Inari Shrine, the Nijo Jo Castle, the Kinkakuji Temple, and the Nishiki Market.
 You can spend days exploring Kyoto, and the lodging is world-class, with several Ryokan (Japanese inns) to choose from.